Logo

 Ons Jabeur tries to improve my good shots, not change what I do.

-Ons Jabeur is a Muslim, while occasionally having to postpone certain practices such as Ramadan during tournaments.
+Ons Jabeur occasionally has to postpone certain practices due to Ramadan during tournaments.

-Ons Jabeur is married to Karim Kamoun, a Russian-Tunisian former fencer who has served as her fitness coach since mid-2017.
+Ons Jabeur is married to Karim Kamoun, a Russian-Tunisian former fencer who has been her fitness coach since mid-2017.

 Ons Jabeur was one of 12 players who received an International Player Grand Slam Grant from the Grand Slam Development Fund in 2017 immediately before the French Open, where she won her first two career Grand Slam main-draw matches.